Bovid hybrid: Bos hybrids

+The following are examples of hybrids including species or sub-species in the Bos genus.

 Hybrids between bison and domestic cattle

-The American bison and European bison (wisent) have been hybridized with domestic cattle.
+The American bison (Bison bison) and European bison (Bison bonasus) have been hybridized with domestic cattle (Bos taurus).

 European bison

 The wisent, or European bison, was originally crossed with cattle in an attempt to reinvigorate the declining wisent population.
 First generation hybrid males are sterile, but females may be crossed back to either a wisent or domestic bull to produce fertile males.
 Modern wisent herds keep hybrids well isolated from pure wisent.
 However, since the modern purebred wisent descend from fewer than two dozen individuals, a significant genetic bottleneck has resulted for the purebred wisent.

 Wisent have also been crossed with domestic cattle to produce the żubroń.
 These were first bred in Poland in 1847 as hardy, disease resistant alternatives to domestic cattle.
 Breeding was discontinued in the 1980s.
 The few remaining żubroń can be found at Bialowieski National Park.
+Male żubroń are infertile, but the females are fertile.

 American bison

 American bison bulls (American "buffalo") have been crossed with domestic cattle to produce beefalo or cattalo.
 These are variable in type and colour, depending on the breed of cattle used e.g. Herefords and Charolais (beef cattle), Holsteins (dairy) or Brahmans (humped cattle).
-Generally, they are horned with heavy set forequarters, sloping backs and lighter hindquarters.
+Generally, they are horned with heavy set forequarters, sloping backs, and lighter hindquarters.
 Beefalo have been back-crossed to bison and to domestic cattle; some of these resemble pied bison with smooth coats and a maned hump.

-The aim is to produce high protein, low fat and low cholesterol beef on animals which have "less hump and more rump".
+The aim of hybridisation is to produce high protein, low fat and low cholesterol beef on animals which have "less hump and more rump".
 Although bison bull-domestic cow crossings are more usual, domestic bull-bison cow crossings have a lower infant mortality rate (cow immune systems can reject hybrid calves).
-Modern beefalo include fertile bulls, making the beefalo a variety of "improved cattle" with a dash of bison.
+Modern beefalo include fertile bulls, making the beefalo a variety of "improved cattle".
 Bull and cow cattalos are reported in Wonders of Animal Life, edited by J. A. Hammerton (1930).

 Hybrids between zebu and other Bos species

-The zebu, now called Bos taurus indicus, is the common domestic cow in much of Asia.
+The zebu (Bos taurus indicus), is the common domestic cow in much of Asia.
 They have been interbred with other domestic cattle over thousands of years.
-Some zebu breeds are derived from hybrids between zebu and yak, gaur and banteng.
+Some zebu breeds are derived from hybrids between zebu and yak (Bos grunniens), gaur (Bos gaurus), and banteng (Bos javanicus).
 Zebu breeds have been widely crossed with European cattle.
 In Brazil, the Chanchim breed is 5/8 Charolais and 3/8 Zebu and combines the Charolais' meat quality and yield with the zebu's heat-resistance.

 In The Variation of Animals and Plants Under Domestication, Charles Darwin wrote:

+The gayal (Bos frontalis), along with the banteng and gaur, have also been bred with domestic cattle to produce hybrids.